 SAT / ACT Exams

-More schools are going SAT/ACT optional for the 2020-2021 academic year.
-Find schools with test-optional policies for Fall 2021.
+More schools are going SAT/ACT optional.
+Find schools with test-optional policies.

 The New York Public Library is here to support kids of all ages, educators, and parents and caregivers with an array of programs and resources, both in person and online.
 Discover what we’re doing for kids and teens as New Yorkers return to school this fall—plus books, free homework help, learning tools, and fun, engaging activities to help you develop all your skills.

 Everything early learners, kids, and teens need to become lifelong learners.